hkniberg/ainutshell/020-einstein-in-your-basement.md

 # Einstein in Your Basement

-if amount > balance
-fail(“You don’t have enough money”) else balance = balance – amount. end

----

 So here’s a silly mental model for this: You have Einstein in your basement.
 In fact everyone does.
 And by “Einstein”, I really mean the combination of every smart person who ever lived.

 You can talk to Einstein whenever you want.
 He has instant access to the sum of all human knowledge, and will answer anything you want within seconds, never running out of patience.
 He can also take on any role you want - a comedian, poet, doctor, coach – and will be an expert within that field.